GeorgiSGeorgiev/TronLightcycles/README.md

 2. [TUTORIAL.md](https://github.com/GeorgiSGeorgiev/TronLightcycles/blob/master/TUTORIAL.md) contains the main game description.
 There you can find the different controls of the game and all of the game rules.
 3. [INTERNALS.md](https://github.com/GeorgiSGeorgiev/TronLightcycles/blob/master/INTERNALS.md) is the main project description.
 It is a short guide which shows what class in which part of the project is defined.

+The size of the source code itself is 66.7 KB.

 ## Credits